 Each and every day it seems like more and more people are walking around with these little things tied across their faces.
 But are face masks even necessary?

 This is a question that many people are asking these days.
-The answer, however, is a little more complicated than a simple yes or no.
+The answer, however, isn’t complicated: yes!

 As a respiratory disease, the novel Coronavirus can be spread from person to person through talking, sneezing, and coughing.
-For this reason, people who have tested positive for the Coronavirus, should certainly wear a mask.
+For this reason, everyone should certainly wear a mask.
 This way they can reduce the chance of spreading the disease through close contact with others.

-Moreover, it is recommended that people also wear masks if they are treating others with the Coronavirus.
-Whether they are professional health care workers treating patients in a hospital or an individual caring for a family member with the disease at home, these people should wear masks.
-But these are about the only people who should wear masks.
+Moreover, it is also especially recommended that people wear masks if they are treating others with the Coronavirus.
+Whether they are professional health care workers treating patients in a hospital or an individual caring for a family member with the disease at home, these people should wear masks at all times.

 A Higher Risk for Pregnant Women?